Pet Adoption Info

 How do I adopt a pet From CAHS

-Step 1 – Come to the shelter with a survey filled out or fill one out here.
+Step 1 – Submit an ADOPTION APPLICATION online or in person.
 Must be 21 years of age.

 Step 2 – Then consult with an adoption counselor about finding the right match for you.